FranklinChen/test-catch2-cmake/scripts/README.md

 ### Automated Updates

 The repository includes a GitHub Actions workflow (`.github/workflows/version-check.yml`) that:
-- Runs weekly on Mondays at 9 AM UTC
+- Runs monthly on the 1st at 9 AM UTC
 - Can be triggered manually from GitHub Actions UI
 - Checks for new versions
 - Creates/updates a GitHub issue if updates are available